mattmaynes2/aria/reports/research/02-AutomationSystems.md

 - **API**

- Does the system provide an API that our system could potentially use to control the devices connected to these systems.
-In order to control these devices we require that the following; a way to view all connected devices, a way to get notifications when a device in the system changes states, a way to change the state of a device.
+ Does the system provide an API that our system could use to control the connected devices?
+ In order to control these devices we require the following:
+ - a way to view all connected devices
+ - a way to get notifications when a device in the system changes states
+ - a way to change the state of a device

 - **Third Party Integrations**

- Which companies have these systems decided are important to support
+ How much third party support does this company have?

 2.2 INSTEON